ChrisYoxall/dotNet/Containers/ACA/readme.md

 for this demo I udpdated the image, revisionSuffix and target port.
 The result is the container-template.yaml file.
 The schema is described more at https://learn.microsoft.com/en-us/azure/container-apps/azure-resource-manager-api-spec

+To make changes its probably easier to make them first in the portal, then view the details of the change by doing a 'show' as above, and then updating the yaml file.

 Apply this file by doing:

     az containerapp update -g aca-demo-rg -n demo-ca --yaml ./container-template.yaml